VVill-ga/vvill.dev/content/projects/website.md

 landscape screen, the items all fall down to the left of the post summary, and you can simply click on each title to see more.
-It is also programmed such that once I have thousands of projects to show off and blog posts written, you can scroll through the options on the dropdown or in the left pannel to see all the well spaced options.
+It is also programmed such that once I have thousands of projects to show off and blog posts written, you can scroll down in the dropdown or in the left pannel to see all the well spaced options.
 \
 \
-All of the content is made in a Hugo for loop that is defined within the html file to pull out and organize all the neccessary information about each post.
+Everything gets defined in a Hugo for loop in the html file which pulls out and organizes all the neccessary information about each post.
 There is one simple JavaScript function I wrote to handle the switching of content and the dropdown menu.
 \
 \
 In addition to the home page, the card partial also makes an appearance on the never-linked-to list page.
-If you remove the last part from this url (i.e. go to [vvill.dev/projects](/projects)), you'll find a page similar to the post page, but with just one card on it which shows off all my projects.
+If you remove the last part from this url (i.e. go to [vvill.dev/projects](/projects)), you'll find a page similar to the post page, but with a card on it which shows off all my projects.

 ### Post Page